alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-07-26-probability.markdown

 *The joint probability mass function for two random variables X and Y* is defined as `P_XY(x,y) = P(X=x, Y=y)` with `sum(P_XY(x, y)) = 1`

-To compute the measure of two variables varying together, we introduce the notion of covariance, which standardizes to correlation (covariance is dependend of the values of the two variables).
+To compute the measure of two variables varying together, we introduce the notion of *covariance*, which standardizes to *correlation* (covariance is dependend of the values of the two variables).

 `cov(X, Y) = sigma(x, y) = E[(X-mean(X)) * (Y - mean(Y))]`